Ensembling methods for countrywide short term forecasting of gas demand: Feature extraction

-In order to capture the yearly periodicity and the concurrent effect of holidays, it is convenient to recall the notion of similar day \cite{Marziali2019residential}. \\ Let the following definitions hold, where $t$ and $\tau$ are used to identify calendar dates: \begin{itemize} \item $\mathrm{year}(t)$ is the year to which day $t$ belongs; \item $\mathrm{weekday}(t)$ is the weekday of day $t$, e.g. Monday, Tuesday, etc; \item $\mathrm{yearday}(t)$ is the day number within $\mathrm{year}(t)$ starting from January 1, whose \emph{yearday} is equal to $1$. \end{itemize} \begin{definition}[Similar Day] If $t$ is not a holiday\footnote{According to the Italian calendar, holidays are: 1 January, 6 January, 25 April, 1 May, 2 June, 15 August, 1 November, 8, 25 and 26 December, Easter and Easter Monday.}, its similar day $\tau^*=\mathrm{sim}(t)$ is
+In order to capture the yearly periodicity and the concurrent effect of holidays, it is convenient to resort to the notion of similar day, see e.g. \cite{fabbiani2019forecasting}, here recalled for convenience.
+Letting $t$ and $\tau$ be calendar dates, we define: \begin{itemize} \item $\mathrm{year}(t)$: the year to which day $t$ belongs; \item $\mathrm{weekday}(t)$: the weekday of day $t$, e.g. Monday, Tuesday, etc; \item $\mathrm{yearday}(t)$: the day number within $\mathrm{year}(t)$ starting from January 1, whose \emph{yearday} is equal to $1$. \end{itemize} \begin{definition}[Similar Day \cite{fabbiani2019forecasting}] If $t$ is not a holiday\footnote{According to the Italian calendar, holidays are: 1 January, 6 January, 25 April, 1 May, 2 June, 15 August, 1 November, 8, 25 and 26 December, Easter and Easter Monday.}, its similar day $\tau^*=\mathrm{sim}(t)$ is

 subject to \begin{itemize} \item $\mathrm{year}(\tau)=\mathrm{year}(t)-1$; \item $\mathrm{weekday}(\tau)=\mathrm{weekday}(t)$; \item $\tau$ is not a holiday. \end{itemize} If $t$ is a holiday, its similar day $\tau^*=\mathrm{sim}(t)$ is the same holiday in the previous year. \end{definition}